wengroup/group_website/README.md

 ### 2. Add you info

-- In your fort, navigate to the corresponding folder in [content_data/people](./src/content_data/people/).
+- In your fork, navigate to the corresponding folder in [content_data/people](./src/content_data/people/).

 - Add your headshot image.
 Preferably, a 2 by 2 inches image with a PPI larger than 200.